danaukes/project_current_work/NSF Annual Report.md

 > Describe how the project made an impact or is likely to make an impact on teaching and educational experiences.

-I have embarked on a number of new initiatives surrounding this project.
+I have embarked on a number of new teaching and educational initiatives on themes supported by this project.

 First, I currently teach _Foldable Robotics_, a graduate-level course that introduces the concept of rapidly-prototypable, multi-material, compliant robots to students.
 This course draws directly upon topics from my current research for its curriculum while training the students who take it for performing research in my lab, or labs like mine.
 It also serves as a testing ground for determining the effectiveness of foldable robotics as a teaching approach through IRB-approved data collection in conjunction with ASU CREST(https://crest.asu.edu/).
 Other direct connections can be seen in course projects, which often generate critical “preliminary results”, demonstrating feasibility that I can then point to in proposals; this has previously resulted in both new funding and IP generation.
 Most notably, 24 of my published, refereed papers are co-authored by students who have taken my graduate foldable robots courses in the past.
 I anticipate this number to grow substantially over the course of this current project.